 It does regrow hair but to a variable extent.
 In a study aimed at demonstrating the efficiency of the medication, 80% of men taking Finasteride preserved their original hair count while 64% experienced variable hair growth within 2 years of use.
 The regrowth of hair in Finasteride is better when used during the early balding period when there is comparatively less thinning and balding.

 What is Finasteride dosage for hair loss?

 Finasteride 5mg and 1mg strengths are available.
-Finasteride 1mg is used for treatment of pattern balding.
+Finasteride 1mg is used for the treatment of pattern balding.
 The 1mg tablet is recommended once daily for successful results in adults.
 Its use is not recommended in children.
-Additionally on missing a dose, it is recommended to skip the dose and start it on its next scheduled period.
+Additionally, on missing a dose, it is recommended to skip the dose and start it on its next scheduled period.
 It is not recommended to overuse the medication to make up for the missed dose.

 How to buy Finasteride in Australia?